Cosmological Perturbation in New General Relativity: Propagating mode from the violation of local Lorentz invariance: Propagating Modes

-where we used Eqs.~\eqref{simplified background equation of NGR with non-zero dotPhi} and~\eqref{background equation of test matter} and dropped the surface terms.
+where we dropped the surface terms.
 If $2c_{1}- c_{2} \neq 0$, the first term in Eq.~\eqref{TPs of NGR in 2nd-order} remains.
 As a result, we conclude that Types 1, 2, 3, 5, 6 (TEGR), and 8 contain the propagating tensor mode, although Types 4, 7, and 9 do not.
 Moreover, the coefficient of the kinetic term of the tensor mode gives us a ghost-free condition,

 and $c_{3}$ is arbitrary.